jmcfarlane/chula/docs/getting_started.rst

 Add more to it
 ++++++++++++++

-Let's add a page that's a little bit more usefull.
+Let's add a page that's a little bit more useful.
 This one will generate an HTML table of the environment variables.
 This page will also use Mako_ for the view.